rbhatia17/Lab4/README.md

 So, out of the data i got i claimed that MSIS program is really good of Santa Clara University.

 I still need more data to make a more strong claim like the GRE, GMAT scores, the salary data for the students who graduate from SCU.
+For the next time if i do the same visualization i would go with managing my time and then collecting data and making a visualization an tableau and then iterate with my visualization and data.
+As when you do a visualization you get more idea of what you need, and can explore the data.